techgrounds/techgrounds-anj-dtmr/week-3/03_security_08.md

 - [x] A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?

+According to veritas.com RPO: Refers to the maximum file age that your organization must recover from its backup storage to resume normal operations after a disaster.
+RPO will determine your minimum backup frequency.
+For instance, if your organization’s RPO is five hours, your system must back up data at least every five hours.

 1. We should define what the RPO of the database is.
 RPO is a measure of how much data a company is willing to lose in the event of failure.
 Using RPO we should specify the point in time to which data must be recovered.

 2. In the case since the company backups of their database daily.
 The point in time to which data must be recovered should be 24 hours.
 The company decided that in an attack, they are willing to lose a maximum 1 day worth of resources, having to calculate the difference between the backups scheduling.